Ålegræs dykkere

 Sustainable and regenerative activities in Nature Park Lillebælt

-In collaboration with local enthusiasts, Lillebælt Nature Park has developed a range of sustainable and regenerative activities.
-Individuals, groups, schools and companies who want to make an extra effort for nature can actively contribute to restoring the balance of the Little Belt ecosystem.
+In collaboration with local enthusiasts, Lillebælt Nature Park has developed a number of activities that have regenerative potential.
+Individuals, tourist groups, schools and companies that want to make an extra effort for nature can actively contribute to restoring the balance of the Little Belt ecosystem.

 fang krabber Lillebælt